 From the energy band structure shown in Fig 2 it is found that there is no overlapping between the conduction band and the valence band.
 Therefore, the term overlapping is no longer true.
-Furthermore, the term semimetal for Bi and Sb also is no longer true, the only difference is that the valence band contains 5BZ.
+Furthermore, the term semimetal for $\bf Bi$ and $\bf Sb$ also is no longer true, the only difference is that the valence band contains 5BZ.
 Moreover, it is found that the energy levels are discontinuous in agreement with the principles of quantum physics.
 Therefore, the main conclusion here is that the band energies are not continuous but are discontinuous and have certain values according to Tarek's law.
-The transition from a level to a lower level requires the emission of energy difference between those levels.
-We will see in the next section that the work function is just the difference between the Fermi level and the internal vacuum level (E_V-E_F).
+The transition from a level to a higher level requires the absorption of energy difference between those levels.
+In addition, the transition from a level to a lower level requires the emission of energy difference between those levels.
+We will see in the next section that the work function is just the difference between the Fermi level and the internal vacuum level ( $E_V$ - $E_F$ ).